Dental Caries Treatment in India - Causes and How to Prevent it

 When it comes to dental health, the age-old adage ‘Prevention is better than cure’ could not be more accurate: dental issues and dental caries treatment can be both traumatic and expensive.
 Hence preventing dental caries is always a more economical and healthier option.

-The World Health Organization or WHO, therefore, emphasizes prevention over dental caries treatment.
+The World Health Organization or WHO, therefore, emphasizes prevention over treatment.
 Most of us struggle with the thought of how to prevent caries.
 Preventing dental caries and other oral health diseases is easy if a few simple and inexpensive measures like the ones given below are followed:

 Frequent and proper brushing removes plaque and food debris from the surfaces of the teeth.
 The American Dental Association (ADA) recommends brushing daily.
 Patients must brush twice a day at least with a fluoridated toothpaste for a minimum of two minutes.